Information regarding all aspects of assessment can be found in the Assessment Rule.

 Only a single re-mark will be permitted and the result of the re-mark will be recorded as the final mark for that assessment task, irrespective of its position relative to the original mark.

-Students should check the Course and Unit Catalogue to see if there is a supervised examination for the unit at the end of the teaching period.
+Students should check the UNE Course Handbook to see if there is a supervised examination for the unit at the end of the teaching period.
 The length and weighting of examinations is displayed in the additional information section.
 The scheduled times for these examination periods may be accessed via the Principal Dates page.
 Students are expected to make themselves available during those dates to be examined.

 Examination timetables are generally available online at least 8 weeks prior to each examination period.
-When the examination timetable is complete, an myUNE.
-Students are advised to click on the link for their examination venue details to access up to date information on the venue and any other relevant notes about their examination.will be sent to your UNE address advising you to access your personalised examination information online in
+When the examination timetable is complete, an email will be sent to your UNE email address advising you to access your personalised examination information online in myUNE.
+Students are advised to click on the link for their examination venue details to access up to date information on the venue and any other relevant notes about their examination.

 Students wishing to lodge an appeal in relation to unit assessment; practical and/or professional experience assessment; the application of faculty policies; Special Examinations; and Special Extensions of Time, should consult the University's Academic Assessment Appeals Policy.